Zelnesh/aniwave/README.md

 #### AniWave ###

-Welcome to the anime project which contains online anime radion, anime API random image generator based on tags, and online anime radio.
+Welcome to the anime project which contains online anime radion, anime API random image generator based on tags